Gerald Sibon: Australia

 Sibon left the Netherlands in May 2010, when he signed with Australian A-League club Melbourne Heart for their inaugural season, coached by fellow Dutchman John van 't Schip.
 He quickly cemented his position in the starting line-up, playing mainly in a playmaker role, but still managing to show his skills as a striker by scoring seven goals, Melbourne Heart's second top-scorer for the season.
 He became a fan favourite for his often-dangerous free-kicks, including a goal from a stunning 20-metre curling free kick, during the second ever Melbourne Derby.

 In the week before the Heart's final game of the season, Sibon announced he would not be continuing his career with the club.
 He was told he would not be offered a contract renewal, likely to his disappointment, after having stated earlier in the month that he wanted to spend another year in Melbourne.

 Back to Europe

-On 27 June 2011, it was announced Sibon had signed with his former team SC Heerenveen thus beginning his third stint at the club.
-The final match of his career was the May 2012 defeat by Feyenoord which curiously sealed Europa League football for Heerenveen.
+On 27 June 2011, it was announced Sibon had signed with his former team Heerenveen thus beginning his third stint at the club.
+The final match of his career was the May 2012 defeat by Feyenoord, which curiously sealed Europa League football for Heerenveen.